awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-reference-get-started.md

 # Getting Started with Eb<a name="command-reference-get-started"></a>

 **Note**
- This version of EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of EB CLI\)\.
+ This version of the EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of the EB CLI\)\.
 For information on the new version, see \.

 Eb is a command line interface \(CLI\) tool that asks you a series of questions and uses your answers to deploy and manage Elastic Beanstalk applications\.
 This section provides an end\-to\-end walkthrough using eb to launch a sample application, view it, update it, and then delete it\.

-To complete this walkthrough, you will need to download the command line tools at the [AWS Sample Code & Libraries](http://aws.amazon.com/code/6752709412171743) website\.
+To complete this walkthrough, you will need to download the command line tools at the [AWS Sample Code & Libraries](https://aws.amazon.com/code/6752709412171743) website\.
 For a complete CLI reference for more advanced scenarios, see [Operations](OperationList-cmd.md), and see [Getting Set Up](usingCLI.md) for instructions on how to get set up\.

 ## Step 1: Initialize Your Git Repository<a name="command-reference-get-started-getinit"></a>